sandeepsnairms/banking-multi-agent-workshop/csharp/workshop/Module-03.md

 Data Models used for Vector Search in Semantic Kernel need to be enhanced with additional attributes.
 We will use `OfferTerm` as vector search enabled data model.

-To add the `OfferTerm` model, navigate to the `Common` project and navigate to the `/Models/Banking' folder
+In your IDE, navigate to the `Common` project.

+Open the `/Models/Banking' folder

 Create a new class, `OfferTerm.cs`